oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // TODO: Maybe provide as another table _with_ descriptions?

 - Section 2.
 Foundations: define the meta-theory used + verifiers.
+Also outline the Trusted Computing Base. // TODO: maybe introduce this term beforehand?

 - Section 3.
 Information Systems: explore information in the context of verifiers.
 Then synthesize a definition to satisfy Goal 1.